 Managing your asthma can make a difference in airway function.
 Plus, experiencing fewer symptoms can make you feel less stressed about your condition overall.

-You should see your doctor about making changes to your current asthma treatment plan if:
+Talk with your doctor about making changes to your current asthma treatment plan if:

-- You’re wheezing more throughout the day and night.
+- you’re wheezing more throughout the day and night

-- Your symptoms wake you up in your sleep.
+- your symptoms wake you up in your sleep

-- You have difficulty exercising without wheezing.
+- you have difficulty exercising without wheezing

 Anxiety that builds up can lead to panic attacks.
 If you experience frequent anxiety, consider seeking help from a mental health professional.
 They can help you work through your anxiety and reduce the likelihood of external stressors triggering a panic attack.